These 53 Smoking Statistics Paint a Grave Picture for 2024

 Smoking and heart disease statistics point out that smoking significantly increases the risk of heart attack, stroke, aneurysm, coronary heart disease, and vascular disease.
 Smoking is also tied to inflammation, rheumatoid arthritis, and impaired immune function.

-34. Smoking during pregnancy may increase the risk of miscarriage.
+47. Smoking during pregnancy may increase the risk of miscarriage.

 (National Institute on Drug Abuse)

 Smoking during pregnancy is associated with an increased risk of stillbirths.
-When talking about smoking during pregnancy, statistics shows that it is also linked to placenta problems, low birth weight, preterm birth, poor lung functions, and visual difficulties.
+When talking about smoking during pregnancy, statistics show that it is also linked to placenta problems, low birth weight, preterm birth, poor lung functions, and visual difficulties.

-35. Those going through withdrawal from nicotine may experience anxiety and depression.
+48. Those going through withdrawal from nicotine may experience anxiety and depression.

 (National Institute on Drug Abuse)